secdevyc/secdevyc.github.io/pocmon/README.md

 I wireframed the html at wireframe.cc, then designed the html file from that design.
 I used AJAX to connect to the api, and when I succeeded in connecting, I then with Javascript and Jquery, I started to code the basic functionality of inputing a query and retrieving that specific query.
 After that and with some CSS, I designed the carousel that will hold/hide/show the retrieved data.
 I added the quick-poke buttons with icons that I found on the internet and put fuctionality on them with Jquery.
 I styled the final product and @media design with CSS.

+<h2>Instructions</h2>
+Type in a pokemon character name in the "Which Po" field then click "C'mon" OR just click on one of the quick-pokemon character icons and the app will retrieve information for that particular character.
 <h2>LINK</h2>
 https://secdevyc.github.io/pcmon/index.html